cartwrightian/cfnassist/README.md

 Now use cfnassit to init the vpc with the tags it uses to id vpc's and track changes.

-`cfnassist.sh -env Dev -init vpc-926e8bf7`
+`cfnassist -env Dev -init vpc-926e8bf7`

 Replace `vpc-926e8bf7` with the ID of your VPC.